TP — File system

 The aim of this lab is to learn how to use Unix system calls to manage files.

 We first study how to execute basic operations such as open(), read(), write(), lseek() and close().
-We implement a program to dump a binary file and then another one to edit a binary file.
+We implement a program to output and modify a binary file.

 Second, we manipulate files using Shell commands such as ls, ln, chmod, ...